-When you find yourself in the mood for a party that's just a little bit exotic, one that conjures up a dreamy, romantic, sunny place, I suggest hosting a Greek dinner party.
-You can't help but smile when thoughts of sun-splashed, bright white buildings and azure seas come to mind.
+When you find yourself in the mood for a party that's just a little bit different, one that conjures up a dreamy, romantic, sunny place, we suggest hosting a Greek dinner party.
+You can't help but smile with thoughts of sun-splashed, bright white buildings, and azure seas.
 Combine the sunny images of Greece with the bright flavors of the cuisine, and your spirits and that of your companions is sure to be transported in short order.

-It's okay if you aren't from the islands the Greek culture is so warm and inviting that everyone feels they have a place at the dinner table.
+Even if you aren't from the islands, the Greek culture is so warm and inviting that everyone feels they have a place at the dinner table.
 This is one dinner you won't want to miss!
 Celebrate the sunny flavors of the Mediterranean without leaving your own home.

 Setting the Stage

-When planning a greek party it's nice to keep things classic and traditional with decorating a table in the colors of the Greek flag - blue and white.
-To really help the blue's on the table punch plan a mostly white foundation with white plating, serveware and table cloth.
-Add punches of blue with striped napkins, bright blue flowers and maybe the glassware.
+When planning a greek party it's nice to keep things classic and traditional with decorating a table in the colors of the Greek flag: blue and white.
+To help the blue's on the table punch plan a mostly white foundation with white plating, serving ware, and tablecloth.
+Add punches of blue with striped napkins, bright blue flowers, and maybe the glassware.
 Either purchase table linens that have blue and white stripes, or top a bright white cloth with an azure runner.

 Start with a Meze Platter

 Meze, or small bites, is a ubiquitous part of Greek culture.
 They can be served at any time of the day, and their purpose is to accompany drinks and facilitate conversation.
 Meze can be simple, assembled nibbles, or tasty cooked morsels.
 For texture and interest assemble a meze platter as the appetizer course of your meal using a combination of ready-to-serve ingredients along with a few prepared bites:

 - Greek eggplant dip

 Accompany your meze platter with glasses of the famous Greek liquor, Ouzo.